Detection

 Yakhya Dieye, Jessica L. Dyszel, Rebin Kader, and Brian M. M. Ahmer.
 2007.
 Systematic analysis of the regulation of type three secreted effectors in Salmonella enterica serovar Typhimurium.
 BMC Microbiology, 7: 3.

-Jay Soares, Ph.D., Jessica Dyszel, Ph.D., Darren Lucas, Mat Vross, Matt Swearingen (not shown), Mohamed Ali, Olga Zemska.
+Jay Soares, Ph.D., Fabien Habyarimana, Ph.D., Darren Lucas, Matt Swearingen, and Mohamed Ali.

 Ahmer Lab alumni: